pillious/Electron-Tasks/README.md

 ### Setup

 1. Create a new project on the [Google Cloud Platform](https://console.developers.google.com/).
-2. Navigate to the project's Library tab, and enable Tasks API (not Cloud Tasks API).
+1. Navigate to the project's Library tab, and enable Tasks API (not Cloud Tasks API).
+1. Also enable the People API.
-3. In the Credentials tab, create an API key AND a web application OAuth client ID.
+1. In the Credentials tab, create an API key AND a web application OAuth client ID.
-4. Inside your client ID settings, add `http://locahost:8000` to the authorized JavaScript origins and Authorized redirect URIs.
+1. Inside your client ID settings, add `http://locahost:8000` to the authorized JavaScript origins and Authorized redirect URIs.
-5. Finally, Navigate to the OAuth consent screen.
-Besides filling out the required information, add the scope Tasks API (../auth/tasks).
+1. Finally, Navigate to the OAuth consent screen.
+Besides filling out the required information, add the scopes Tasks API & People API.

 ### Installation